Friday, June 08, 2012

 Changes to Connection Pool Administration Operations When PinnedToThread is Enabled

-Because the nature of connection pooling behavior is changed when PinnedToThread is enabled, some connection pool attributes or features behave differently or are disabled to suit the behavior change:
+Because the nature of connection pooling behavior is changed when

-• Maximum Capacity is ignored.
+is enabled, some connection pool attributes or features behave differently or are disabled to suit the behavior change:- Maximum Capacity is ignored.
 The number of connections in a connection pool equals the greater of either the initial capacity or the number of connections reserved from the connection pool.

-• When you Reset a connection pool, the reset connections from the connection pool are marked as Test Needed.
+enabled because connections are never returned to the connection pool.
+Effectively, they are always reserved. - When you Reset a connection pool, the reset connections from the connection pool are marked as Test Needed.
 The next time each connection is reserved, WebLogic Server tests the connection and recreates it if necessary.
 Connections are not tested synchronously when you reset the connection pool.
 This feature requires that Test Connections on Reserve is enabled and a Test Table Name or query is specified.

 Additional Database Resource Costs When PinnedToThread is Enabled

-When PinnedToThread is enabled, the maximum capacity of the connection pool (maximum number of database connections created in the connection pool) becomes the number of execute threads used to request a connection multiplied by the number of concurrent connections each thread reserves.
+is enabled, the maximum capacity of the connection pool (maximum number of database connections created in the connection pool) becomes the number of execute threads used to request a connection multiplied by the number of concurrent connections each thread reserves.
 This may exceed the Maximum Capacity specified for the connection pool.
-You may need to consider this larger number of connections in your system design and ensure that your database allows for additional associated resources, such as open cursors.
+You may need to consider this larger number of connections in your system design and ensure that your database allows for additional associated resources, such as open cursors.onePinnedConnectionOnly

-Also note that connections are never returned to the connection pool, which means that the connection pool can never shrink to reduce the number of connections and associated resources in use.
-You can minimize this cost by setting an additional driver parameter onePinnedConnectionOnly.
-WhenonePinnedConnectionOnly=true, only the first connection requested is pinned to the thread.
+, only the first connection requested is pinned to the thread.
 Any additional connections required by the thread are taken from and returned to the connection pool as needed.
-Set onePinnedConnectionOnly using the Properties attribute, for example:
+Set onePinnedConnectionOnly

-If your system can handle the additional resource requirements, Oracle recommends that you use the PinnedToThread option to increase performance.
+If your system can handle the additional resource requirements, Oracle recommends that you use the

-If your system cannot handle the additional resource requirements or if you see database resource errors after enabling PinnedToThread, Oracle recommendsnot using PinnedToThread.
+If your system cannot handle the additional resource requirements or if you see database resource errors after enabling

-Sombody wrote:
+.Sombody wrote:

 PinnedToThread would definitely improve the performance.
 Its main is to workaround threading limitations when you use JDBC Type 2 XA drivers.